freeCodeCamp/freeCodeCamp/guide/english/java/arrays/index.md

 # Array

 An Array is a collection of values (or objects) of similar datatypes (both primitive and reference datatypes are allowed) held in sequential memory addresses.
 All the variables in the array must be of the same type, declared at instantiation.
+Failure to remain consistent with the type will lead to compilation errors.
 Arrays always start with an index of 0 and are instantiated to a set number of indexes.
+To clarify, an array that is instantiated will be created to hold a certain number of variables.
+The number of variables that can be held in an array is not mutable.

 **Syntax:**